haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 __Hold your breath... the best part is yet to come..__
 <br /><br />
 So, a brilliant idea came into my mind!
-We can send behind-the-scenes XHR/AJAX requests to the `/admin` path on behalf of the authenticated user (particularly one with admin privileges).
+We can send behind-the-scenes XHR/AJAX requests to the `/admin` path on behalf of the authenticated user (one with admin privileges of course).
 <br /><br />
 This would allow us to steal the HTML content of the Django Admin page, extract the CSRF nonce token, and then send GET/POST requests.
 <br />
-Since we're operating within the same domain origin, no any Same-origin policy violations occur in this scenario, enabling us to modify, delete, and alter client data, including resetting their personal passwords 😈
+Since we're operating within the same domain origin, no any Same-origin policy violations occur in this scenario for the back response content, enabling us to modify, delete, and alter client data, including resetting their personal passwords 😈

 And the jackpot is that <ins>no phishing campaign or any account referrals</ins> to my XSS page were needed since the comment page is publicly accessible to everyone!

-The final payload attack used a double JavaScript `fetch` function to first retrieve the `/admin` page contents, and then send the response back to my webhook instance:
+The final payload attack used a double JavaScript `fetch` functions call to first retrieve the `/admin` page contents, and then send the response back to my webhook instance:

 <p align="center">
   <img src="{{ site.url }}/images/fetch_xss_payload.jfif" alt="fetch_xss_payload" />